ndwnu/nls-routing-map-matcher/README.md

 ```

 In order to use the routing map matcher library in your application the following configuration needs to be done.
-RoutingMapMatcher can be a singleton in your application.
+RoutingMapMatcher can be used as a singleton in your application.

 ```java
 public RoutingMapMatcher routingMapMatcher(){